-No, but seriously, it’s not so bad, and this quick article can help to clear up any misunderstandings about the change.
-And don’t worry: The Google Drive on the web that you know and love is not going anywhere, and it still looks and works just the same.
+This article helps clarify the differences between the two.
+Also, don’t worry: The Google Drive on the web that you know and love is not going anywhere, and it still looks and works just the same.

-Backup and Sync is the consumer oriented successor to the original Google Drive app, and does still provide the same functionality as its predecessor, but with an extremely helpful additional feature: It will backup any folder on your computer that you choose to.
+Backup and Sync is the consumer-oriented successor to the original Google Drive app.
+It provides the same functionality as its predecessor, but with an extremely helpful additional feature: It will backup any folder on your computer that you designate.

-Simply sign in, pick folders that you want to backup, such as Desktop, Documents, and Photos, and you are on your way.
-This can also include attached devices such as drives, or SD cards.
+Simply sign into the application and select folders from your computer that you want to back up, such as Desktop, Documents, Photos, etc. You can include folders on attached devices like external hard drives or SD cards.
 Since Google Drive through Emerson College offers you unlimited storage as a student or employee, this is a great way to make sure you always have an emergency backup of your files for work and school.

-Drive File Stream is an entirely new Enterprise oriented application.
-It makes your entire Google Drive available on your computer while using no disk space.
+Drive File Stream is an entirely new Enterprise-oriented application.
+It makes your entire Google Drive available on your computer while using none of your disk space.

-While Box remains the official secure file storage solution for Emerson College, Google Drive with Drive File Stream is an excellent way to save and access your work, and then easily share it with your collaborators.
+Box remains the official secure file storage solution for Emerson College.
+However, for non-confidential data, Google Drive with Drive File Stream is an excellent way to save, access, and easily share your work with collaborators.